phillipashford/university-of-kentucky-equity-map/README.md

 [Census Reporter](https://censusreporter.org/) maintains a PostgreSQL database housing the ACS datasets.
 They make it accessible to clients via API.
 Integration with this API could be a backup method for data retrieval.

 **3. Flat Files**
-* **Asynchronous Flat File retrieval:** Depending on the comprehensive data volume (not yet determined) it may be worth default retrieval and storage of it its entirety on the client-side.
+* **Asynchronous Flat File retrieval:** Depending on the comprehensive data volume (not yet determined) it may be worth default retrieval and storage of it in its entirety on the client-side.

 * **Caching:** Alternatively, upon successful retrieval of user-selected data, a client-side flat file could provide for caching.
 This will optimize the retrieval of previously/frequently selected data.